azharanees/Mixology/README.md

 - [x] User will be able to sort cocktail recipes by ingredient
 - [x] User will be able to sort cocktail recipes by difficulty
 - [x] User will be able to sort cocktail recipes by strength
+- [x] User will be able to rate a cocktail
+- [x] User will be able to view the rating for a cocktail
+- [x] User will be able to Save a cocktail that he finds
+- [x] User will be able to remove cocktail from selection
+- [x] User will be able to Create a cocktail recipe
+- [x] User will be able to receive reminders for the event
+- [x] User will be able to receive notifications for new cocktails to try
+- [x] User will be able to view places where the cocktail is available (bar, restaurant, pubs).
+- [x] User will be able to share their cocktail recipe
+- [x] User will be able to host a cocktail party (event)
+- [x] User will be able to invite a friend to a cocktail party